 WATS is a multidisciplinary group of faculty, staff, and students at Western University who are passionate about researching and promoting safe cycling and walking as a means of transportation.
-Much of our current infrastructure both on campus and off is focussed on cars, and while we understand that cycling and walking is not for everybody (and not for every day), we believe that important and significant benefits will be found by better supporting active transportation.
+Much of our current infrastructure both on campus and off is focussed on cars, and while we understand that cycling and walking is not for everybody (and not for every day), we believe that better support for active transportation will yield important and significant benefits.
 Cycling and walking is fun, and research clearly shows that it is good for body, brain, society, and environment.

-The current closure of the University Bridge has dramatically reduced traffic in many areas of the campus.
-The closure has encouraged many people to walk or cycle to campus, made commuting safer and more pleasant, and has changed the whole experience of entering campus from the east.
-We anticipate that many people have noticed the positive change; and aim to measure the impact through further research.
+Last year's closure of the University Bridge encouraged many people to walk or cycle to campus, made commuting safer and more pleasant, and for the duration of the closure, changed the whole experience of entering campus from the east.
+Many people noticed this positive change; and we aim to look into the impact of a potential bridge closure through further research.
 We believe that it makes sense both from an economic and transportation planning standpoint to keep the bridge permanently closed to cars - provided the closure is embedded in a larger plan that prevents negative impact on bus traffic and congestions in other areas.

-Covered and secure bike parking (here seen at Maastricht University) in immediate proximity to every University building.
-Current bike racks are not broadly accepted, as they leave the bike exposed to theft, as well as rain and snow.
+We are lobbying for covered and secure bike parking (here seen at Maastricht University) in immediate proximity to every University building.
+Current bike racks leave the bikes exposed to theft, as well as rain and snow.
 This forces people to either store their bikes within university buildings (against regulations, and not a practical option for students), or not to bike at all.
-We are currently talking with the University about a proposal to build enclosed and sheltered bike parking structures on campus that are only accessible with Western ID cards, which should dramatically decrease the risk of bike thefts.
+We are currently working with the University to realize enclosed and sheltered bike parking structures on campus that are only accessible with Western ID cards, which should dramatically decrease the risk of bike thefts.

 Current parking permits are designed for people who drive to campus every day - the discount of a parking permit over daily rates exceeds 80%.
 Thus, an individual, who for practical reasons has to drive one day a week, but chooses other forms of transportation for the other four, currently pays as much as somebody who commutes by car every day.
 This is an active disincentive for those wanting to explore alternative forms of transportation.
 We therefore advocate the introduction of a pay-per-use permit, which should be the cheaper option when parking fewer than half the working days on campus.
 Introducing a pay-per-use system will encourage people to choose alternative transportation options more often, and will ultimately free up precious campus area.